racheltao/UAEM2017/README.md

 ### Day 1

-* What is transparency?
-Why does it matter?
+* What is research transparency?
 * What is advocacy?
+* Solutions and issues ripe for advocacy.
 * What is UAEM?
 What is AllTrials USA?
 * What role can you play in advocacy for transparency?
 * Defining your advocacy issue and advocacy goal.
 * Identifying key decision-makers and influencers.
 * Creating a power map.

-### Day 2 - Tuesday
+### Day 2

 * Planning for opposition and obstacles.
 * Assessing your advocacy team and partners.
 * Selecting your advocacy objectives.
-* Creating a logical framework.
+* Creating an advocacy plan.
 * Developing compelling messages.
 * Creating your advocacy and communication plans.
 * Evaluating advocacy and communication success.